Pikkachau/C.A.F.E./README.md

 [![Tested With - KajiwotoAI](https://img.shields.io/static/v1?label=Tested+With&message=KajiwotoAI&color=lightblue&style=for-the-badge&logo=openai)](https://kajiwoto.ai/)
 # C. A. F. E. Is an exploit that can make an chatbot do anything you want

+## What you can use it for!
+- Force chatbot to love you
+- Make the AI stop doing someone you dont like
+- Debug your chatbot to see how it reacts to situations without needing to waste time making the situation happen

 ## How to use